 According to Chuck Klosterman in his book Killing Yourself to Live the memorial was improvised by a group of cokeheads and lesbians using the floorboards of the razed club.
 Normally I would cite that insight without sourcing it, but it just seems too remarkable a one to steal.

-When we visited, just a few weeks before the sixth anniversary of the disaster (seems like a real flaw in the English language that both the best moments that happen in life and the worst have "anniversaries"), the tableau was covered in snow, much like that original February night.
+When we visited, just a few weeks before the sixth anniversary of the disaster, the tableau was covered in snow, much like that original February night.
 The snow made the place seem tranquil, holy, and betrayed the footprints of recent visitors, which was a bit comforting...even though I didn’t need any comfort.
 I’ve seen pictures of the memorial in other seasons when the area is just a dirt plot, and it’s the second only-way-possible to make the place seem even sadder.

 By this point in the timeline, multimillion-dollar suits have been settled, blame has been assigned, jail time has been served, regulations have been altered, and support funds have been raised.
 But this glaring blank spot of land remains, for all intents and purposes and despite the large number of crosses adorning it, a glaring blank spot of land.
 And that song is still in my head.